Automattic/mcp-server-gravatar/README.md

 When configuring the server in Claude Desktop or VS Code, you can set these environment variables in the configuration as shown in the Setup section above.

-## Troubleshooting

-If you encounter errors, verify that:

-1. You have the latest version of the MCP server
-2. Your API key is correctly configured (if using one)
-3. You have internet connectivity to access the Gravatar API
-4. The email or hash you're using is valid

 ## License

 This MCP server is licensed under the Mozilla Public License Version 2.0 (MPL-2.0).
 This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MPL-2.0.
 For more details, please see the [LICENSE](LICENSE) file in the project repository.